int0h/fg/readme.md

 - provide tools for jade-like templating;
 - data-binding;
 - develop frontend using component style;

 It’s not a framework so you can integrate it into your application without any changes in exist architecture.

+Visit the home page of the project where you can find the live-demo: [https://int0h.github.io/fg-site/](https://int0h.github.io/fg-site/)
 ## Conception
 One of the goals to create fg-js was to separate logic and template.
 First of all let’s take a look at simple Jade template: